juamiji1/Deforestation/README.md

 ---

 ## Overview
 This project examines how political dynamics shape environmental outcomes in Colombia, focusing on Regional Environmental Protection Agencies (REPAs).
-Using a regression discontinuity design (RDD) based on close mayoral elections, we find that when governors and mayors are politically aligned, **deforestation increases by about 60%**—especially where political actors dominate agency boards and around election years.

-Despite higher forest loss, **no gains in local income or public investment** are observed, suggesting that forests are being lost without broader social benefits.
-The findings highlight how institutional design can leave environmental governance vulnerable to **political capture**, underscoring the need for stronger safeguards.
+Using a regression discontinuity design (RDD) based on close mayoral elections, we find that when governors and mayors are politically aligned, *deforestation increases by about 60%*—especially where political actors dominate agency boards and around election years.
+Despite higher forest loss, *no gains in local income or public investment* are observed, suggesting that forests are being lost without broader social benefits.
+The findings highlight how institutional design can leave environmental governance vulnerable to political capture, underscoring the need for stronger safeguards.

 ---